One Charlotte Realty, Inc.

 All online advertising must properly identify the Brokerage where required and comply with all legal, ethical, MLS, and Brokerage standards.

-14. Company-Provided Leads Policy
+17. Company-Provided Leads Policy

 Company-provided leads are leads generated, purchased, captured, referred, assigned, or distributed by One Charlotte Realty, Inc. through Brokerage websites, advertising, online platforms, phone calls, walk-ins, referral relationships, social media, Google Business Profile, sign calls, internet lead providers, or any other Brokerage source.

-Unless otherwise agreed in writing, any transaction resulting from a company-provided lead shall be paid on a 50% commission split to the agent and 50% commission split to the Brokerage, after deduction of any applicable referral fees, transaction fees, E&O charges, third-party fees, or other written obligations.
+Unless otherwise agreed in writing, any transaction resulting from a company-provided lead shall be paid on a 50% commission split to the agent and 50% commission split to the Brokerage, after deduction of applicable referral fees, transaction fees, E&O charges, third-party fees, or other written obligations.

 The Brokerage has sole discretion to determine whether a client, customer, inquiry, referral, prospect, or transaction originated from a company-provided lead.